brettjurgens/illinipikapp/README.md

     * **This is temporary.**

   * `MongoDB`
-    * Used MongoDB to store user information
+    * Used to store user information
     * This was done simply because it was the easiest and cheapest
     * Feel free to use whatever...